fritztafer/music/README.md

-# Music
-Music related things that I have created
+Music related things that I have created.